Wansmer/langmapper.nvim/README.md

-# Langmapper.nvim - another attempt to make neovim friends with other languages
+# Langmapper.nvim - another attempt to make neovim friends with other keyboard layouts